 Cubism by Picasso

 Pablo Picasso was a Spanish painter and sculptor, who remains one of the greatest and most influential artists of the 20th century.
-He is mostly recognized for the cubist movement, which he co-founded with Georges Braque, and his masterpiece Guernica is a pivotal example of this.
+He is mostly recognized for the Cubist movement, which he co-founded with Georges Braque.
+Eventually, his masterpiece Guernica is a pivotal example of this.

-Guernica displays the intense horror of the Spanish civil war, and its impact on the city of Guernica.
-The exceptional style by which it was created helped the world understand the horrors of the war and also brought Spain into the forefront of the European mind.
+Firstly, Guernica displays the intense horror of the Spanish civil war and its impact on the city of Guernica.
+Then, Pablo’s exceptional style helped the world understand the horrors of the war.
+Finally, it also brought Spain into the forefront of the European mind.

-Through cubism, Picasso showed the world how two-dimensional art could be seen in a number of ways, dimensions and angles, by abstracting out all the essential features of a scene to only their base shapes.
-His style is characterized by his free spirit, eccentricity, and a complete disregard for any criticism to his work.
-This modern approach to painting was considered to be far ahead of his time and Picasso’s impact remains indelible on the art world to this very day.
+Through Cubism, Picasso showed the world how two-dimensional art could be seen in a number of ways.
+The dimensions and angles are an abstraction of all the essential features of a scene with only their base shapes.
+Picasso’s style transpires his free spirit, eccentricity, and a complete disregard for any criticism of his work.
+In addition, this modern approach to painting far ahead of his time supported Picasso’s indelible impact on the art world to this very day.